mytarget-test-team/seismograph/docs/mocker.rst

 .. code-block:: shell

-    python -m seismograph.ext.mock_server -m /absolute/path/to/mocks/dir -i 127.0.0.1 -p 5000
+    python -m seismograph.ext.mocker -m /absolute/path/to/mocks/dir -i 127.0.0.1 -p 5000

-We use mock server for mocking rest json api and we make extension for that.
+We use mocker for mocking rest json api and we have made it for that.
-But you can use him how you wish with help base classes.
+But you can to use it how you wish with help base classes.